Walls of Jerusalem: Iron Age (ca. 1000–587/86 BCE)

-Jewish postexilic city
+Second Temple period

 After the Babylonian captivity and then the Fall of Babylon, its new ruler Cyrus the Great allowed the Judahites to return to Judea and rebuild the Temple.
 The construction was finished in 516 BCE or 444 BCE.
 The Bible claims Artaxerxes I or possibly Darius II allowed Ezra and Nehemiah to return and rebuild the city's walls and to govern Judea, however there no archaeological evidence for wall building in this period, which was ruled as Yehud Medinata.

 During the Second Temple period, especially during the Hasmonean period, the city walls were expanded and renovated, constituting what Josephus calls the First Wall.
 Herod the Great added what Josephus called the Second Wall somewhere between today's Jaffa Gate and Temple Mount.
 Herod Agrippa (r.
 41–44 CE) later began the construction of the Third Wall, which was completed just at the beginning of the First Jewish–Roman War.
 Some remains of this wall are located today near the Mandelbaum Gate gas station.

+In 1838, Edward Robinson surveyed and mapped prominent northern remains of the Third Wall that were subsequently lost to urban development.
+Decades later, during the 1920s and 1940s, Eleazar Lipa Sukenik and Leo Aryeh Mayer excavated eight disconnected segments of this fortification line farther to the east.
+In 2016, a salvage excavation at the Russian Compound along the wall's western flank exposed a massive Second Temple-period tower base measuring 13 by 6.7 meters, a distinct burn layer, and 79 ballista stones, providing physical evidence of the Roman assault during the 70 CE siege.
+GIS research conducted by Joseph Spiezer (2023) georeferenced these historical surveys and scattered excavation plans into a single coordinate system, successfully establishing a contiguous northern line that tracked eastward before turning south to connect with the northeastern corner of the Temple Mount.
+This comprehensive mapping demonstrates that the Third Wall brought ancient Jerusalem to its peak historical footprint of approximately 1,800 dunams (≈445 acres).
+Rather than enclosing a dense residential district, it secured the sparsely built Bezetha quarter, which functioned as an agricultural zone and a seasonal camping ground for festival pilgrims, relying on massive water reservoirs and an integrated livestock market to transfer sacrificial animals directly into the Temple precinct via the northern Tadi Gate^{(he)}.